 Hi everyone, my name is Raquel.
 I am a Critical Ethnic Studies scholar, an Intersectional feminist, and Mexican-American/Chicana in solidarity with Indigenous life and sovereignty of First Nations peoples everywhere.
 I use my background in Critical and Comparative Ethnic Studies, Critical Latinx/Indigeneities and Critical Indigenous Studies to research the work being done by yoga and meditation practitioners of color within American Buddhism and modern yoga to disseminate with our organizers through formal and informal conversations, with our community members through critical reading circles, and with our public audience through blog writing and conference paneling.
-I also maintain and update our website, do grant writing, and co-organize and facilitate the critical reading circles with Farah.
+I also maintain and update our website, and co-organize and facilitate the critical reading circles with Farah.

 I absolutely love my involvement with Yoga POC Sangha.
 The mission of healing, empowering and liberating people of color through yoga, meditation, nutrition and critical literacy, etc., are things I love doing for myself, and to be able to do it as "work" and for our community is amazing.
 Yoga POC Sangha supports my own overall wellness and to be able to support others in similar ways is such a wonderful way to live my life.

 Raquel completed her Doctoral (2019) and Master’s (2012) degrees in American Studies at the University of New Mexico, Albuquerque (UNM).
 In 2009, she received two Bachelor of Arts degrees in Ethnic Studies and Political Science-Public Service from the University of California, Riverside.